The ASC is an independent, international non-profit organisation. To achieve our goals the ASC programme is:

 Our programme also requires an unprecedented amount of transparency.
 Each standard includes an extensive period of public consultation, each farm audit is announced on the ASC website in advance and all stakeholders—including the community, the public, NGO’s and many others— are encouraged to submit information and data online at multiple points in the certification process.
 The auditor will also hold site visits and solicit participants for public meetings near the audit sites and other locations as appropriate.
 The final audit report can be viewed for ten days prior to the close of the process and anyone can raise an objection—which the CAB must consider prior to making a final determination— if so desired.

 The ASC is also highly transparent as an organisation.
-Reports of all the board meetings and of various projects are posted on our website.
+Reports meetings and of various projects are posted on our website.

 As science changes and we receive new information relating to better management and practices our standards may also change.
 The ASC is committed to conducting regular reviews of each standard to ensure they remain robust and meet or exceeds best industry practices.